 - 21. The permittee may request in writing and at least 30 days in advance, an alternative to the specified monitoring in this permit.
 No such alternatives are authorized until the permittee receives written Department approval.
 The Department may grant such a request, at its discretion under the following conditions: - a.
 The request does not violate a federal requirement; - b.
 The request provides an equivalent or greater degree of actual monitoring to the current requirements; and - c.
 Any such request, if approved, is incorporated in the next permit modification application by the permittee.

-[Regulation 18 §18.314(C), Regulation 19 §19.416(C), A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, and 40 CFR Part 52, Subpart E]
+[Reg.18.314(C) and/or Reg.19.416(C), Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]